iwanttobesenior/pet/presentation/src/main/webapp/bower_components/bower/Docs/En/Class/Class.md

 	foo.bar = 21;
 	log(foo.bar); // 'Foo.bar: 42'

-### Expanding prototype, no reset
+### Expanding prototype, no resetCommand
-Unlike the MooTools we dont reset each object.
+Unlike the MooTools we dont resetCommand each object.
 So the objects are links in prototype:

 	var MyClass = atom.Class({
 		settings: {},